Pupil Premium

 Detail | Amount |

-Pupil Premium funding allocation this academic year | £98,180 |
+Pupil Premium funding allocation this academic year | £97,990 |

 Pupil Premium funding carried forward from previous years (enter £0 if not applicable) | £0 |

-Total for this year | £111,432 |
+Total for this year | £104,676 |

 Part A: Pupil Premium Strategy Plan - Statement of Intent

-Our belief is, and research evidence shows, that quality of teaching and learning is the most important factor in the achievement of all pupils.
-This is particularly true for pupils from areas with a high deprivation indicator.
-78% of children attending English Martyrs’ Catholic Primary School come a Multiple Deprivation Indicator of E. Championing Ambition for All is a central focus of the School Improvement Plan.
+Championing Ambition for All is a central focus of the School Improvement Plan.
 Through a robust School Improvement Plan, quality first teaching, additional support and excellent provision will ensure a positive effect on our most disadvantaged pupils; ensuring the gap closes between the most disadvantaged and the most advantaged pupils in our school family.

 By focussing on bespoke and personalised teaching and learning, together with high quality provision , staff members being of the highest quality and are supported in developing the skillsets needed to enable our children to make good and rapid progress from low starting points and secure good levels of attainment and progress, across all year groups, we believe all our children, especially the most disadvantaged, should be able to learn without barriers.
-The drive for Continuous Professional Development ensures not only that all of children access a high quality education, but that motivation is high and staff development and retention is good.
+The drive for Continuous Professional Development ensures not only that all of children access a high-quality education, but that motivation is high and staff development and retention is good.

-Our strategy is also integral to wider school plans for education recovery following the COVID-19 pandemic, notably in its targeted support through the National Tutoring Programme for pupils whose education has been worst affected, including non-disadvantaged pupils.
 Our approach will be responsive to common challenges and individual needs, rooted in robust diagnostic assessment, not assumptions about the impact of disadvantage.
 The approaches we have adopted complement each other to help pupils excel.

 While we know that enriching classroom experiences are paramount, we also know that providing enhancements and enrichments to the curriculum are just as important.
 Experiencing the broader world is a crucial factor before joining it.
 In addition to these, some children will need more time and/or support to ensure they are able to reach their goals and achieve best outcomes.
 In these cases, additional targeted intervention and support strategies are provided and the impact reviewed regularly.